AbdullahM0hamed/CodingTutorial/README.md

 ...
 ```

-Obviously, you'll never actually write an if statement for code that you always want to run in all situations, nor will you ever write code that you specifically want to *never* happen - however if statements are good for when you need to run different code in different situations.
+Obviously, you'll never actually write an if statement for code that you always want to run in all situations, nor will you ever write it for code that you specifically want to *never* happen - however if statements are good for when you need to run different code in different situations.
 You can get a boolean by comparing two variables of the same type using the following operators:

 • ==, are the two variables equal - True if yes, False if no

 • !=, are the two variables unequal - True if they are unequal

 • >, is variable 1 greater than variable 2

 • <, is variable 1 less than variable 2

 • >=, is variable 1 greater than or equal to variable 2

 • <= is variable 1 less than or equal to variable 1

 Side-Note: If the variables are of different types, but have the same "value", an equality check (==) will return `False` (i.e: "69" == 69).